great-expectations/great_expectations/docs/terms/action.md

 ### Definition

-An Action is a Python class with a `run()` method that takes the result of validating a <TechnicalTag relative="../" tag="batch" text="Batch" /> against an <TechnicalTag relative="../" tag="expectation_suite" text="Expectation Suite" /> and does something with it.
+An Action is a Python class with a `run()` method that takes a <TechnicalTag relative="../" tag="validation_result" text="Validation Result" /> and does something with it.

 ### Features and promises